 This work by Hugh of St Victor – De sacramentis christianae fidei – is one of a number donated to the College by former Fellow, Jonathan Dryden.
 It is a theological and mystical text.
 An original medieval cloth cover protects the decorated initial at the start of book 2.

 The Library has two manuscript copies of Walter Hilton’s Scale of Perfection (O.7.47 and B.15.18).
 Based on the internal evidence provided in the colophon (a statement giving evidence of authorship), manuscript B.15.18 has been dated to c.
 1499.
 The text is also annotated throughout by James Grenehalgh who also worked on other extant copies of this text at the end of the 15th century.

 B.2.25, Robert Holcot, Commentary on the Book of Wisdom

 B.2.25 is one of more than eighty manuscripts in the Library which originate from the Benedictine Cathedral Priory of Christ Church in Canterbury.
 The majority were bequeathed by John Whitgift, Archbishop of Canterbury between 1583 and 1604, but this one was given by another donor, Thomas Nevile (Master of Trinity 1593–1615).
 The volume begins with the decorated initial and border below, but also contains some plainer initials decorated with faces (eg f.225r).

 R.9.10, Isidori Etymologiae

 The Etymologies of Isidore of Seville were compiled in the early 7th century.
 The encyclopedia comprises 20 books.
 Some books focus on etymology (the study of words), but others cover topics as varied as mathematics, birds and animals, buildings and music.
 This manuscript dates from the 13th or 14th century.
-The page shown – written in a tiny hand – is from the end of the volume and is part of the (incomplete) index.
+The page shown – written in a tiny hand – is from the end of the volume and is part of the index which was not completed.